 Afterschool Development Working Groups

-Every working group meeting presents the opportunity for practitioners to think bigger and to develop a holistic approach to afterschool.—Gloria Lopez CEO,
+Every working group meeting presents the opportunity for practitioners to think bigger and to develop a holistic approach to afterschool.—Gloria Lopez,

 Building an Afterschool Development Movement

 Over the last decade, the All Stars Project has been creating cross-sector conversations at Afterschool Development conferences and working group meetings across the country around two themes: How does afterschool help young people to develop?
 How do we develop the afterschool movement?

 Out of these grassroots conversations and community building activities has emerged a new movement of leaders and front-line practitioners from over 250 community, civic, faith, cultural, education and other organizations.